Commencement 2014: Speaker Bio

 During his years as a professional writer Katz wrote The Big Store: Inside the Crisis and Revolution at Sears (1987); Home Fires: An Intimate Portrait of One Middle-Class Family in Postwar America (1992); and Just Do It: The Nike Spirit in the Corporate World (1994).
 Katz also served as a contributing editor for Rolling Stone, Esquire, Outside, Sports Illustrated, Men's Journal, and Worth.
 A two-volume collection of Katz's magazine stories, King of the Ferret Leggers and Other True Stories and Valley of the Fallen and Other Places, was published in 2001.

 Katz graduated from New York University in 1974, where he studied with novelist Ralph Ellison.
 He attributes his fascination with audio to Ellison, who emphasized the role of oral and vernacular culture as a fundamental underpinning of American literature.
 Katz also attended The University of Chicago as well as The London School of Economics, from which he holds a master of science in economics.
 He lives in Montclair, New Jersey, where he served as a member of the public library board for nine years.
-He has served on the board of Uncommon Schools, a nonprofit organization that manages several of the most outstanding urban college preparatory charter schools in the Northeast.
+He has served on the board of Uncommon Schools, a nonprofit organization that manages several of the most outstanding urban college preparatory charter schools in the Northeast, since the organization was founded in 1997.
 In February 2014, he was named chair of Newark’s Brick City Development Corporation.
 Katz is married, the father of three children, and an avid ice hockey player.

 Joined Rutgers: 1946